vanvalenlab/kiosk-console/README.md

 [![Van Valen Lab, Caltech](https://upload.wikimedia.org/wikipedia/commons/7/75/Caltech_Logo.svg)](http://www.vanvalen.caltech.edu/)

+# Disclaimer

-# Note: This repository is under heavy active development and not ready for use yet.
+This repository is under heavy active development and not ready for use yet.

 Don't expect anything to work for the time being.

 # Deepcell Kiosk